-While arthropod generalist predators are ubiquitous, their biocontrol potentiall has been questioned because they feed on more than targeted pests.
+While arthropod generalist predators are ubiquitous in agricultural lands, their potential as biocontrol agents has been questioned because they can feed on non-target species.
 In our study, although the predators did feed on alternative prey, they still exerted strong per capita effect on pests — rice herbivores accounted for 90-93% of predators’ diet at ripening stage, which is the critical period for crop production (Fig. 3; Appendix S1: Table S3).
-This finding echoes the underappreciated aspect that generalist predators, compared to specialist predators (e.g., parasitoids), could provide more effective biocontrol service over time because they can maintain their populations by feeding on alternative prey when targeted pest density is low, and increase in pest consumption rapidly when pest density rises (Murdoch, Chesson & Chesson 1985; Symondson, Sunderland & Greenstone 2002).
+This finding echoes the underappreciated notion that generalist predators, compared to specialist predators (e.g., parasitoids), can provide more effective biocontrol service over time because they can maintain their populations by feeding on alternative prey when targeted pest density is low, and increase in pest consumption rapidly when pest density rises (Murdoch, Chesson & Chesson 1985; Symondson, Sunderland & Greenstone 2002).
 As the demand for biocontrol has increased in agriculture, we suggest that farming practitioners consider the use of generalist predators as biocontrol agents in complement with specialist predators.

-Our study demonstrates the importance of temporal variation and alternative prey on the outcome of biocontrol cby generalist predators.
-Despite large temporal variations in species composition in agricultural systems (Schoenly et al. 1996; Settle et al. 1996), quantitative studies on generalist predators’ diet composition over the course of crop season have been lacking, hindering gour understanding of these predators as biocontrol agents.
-In this study, our quantitative results not only show an increasing biocontrol potential of generalist predators over crop stage (Fig. 3 and 4), but also imply the importance of alternative prey in sustaining predator populations.
+Our study demonstrates the importance of temporal dynamics of prey populations on the outcome of predator-pest interactions .
+Despite large temporal variations in species composition in agricultural systems (Schoenly et al. 1996; Settle et al. 1996), studies on the diet composition of generalist predators over the course of crop season have been lacking, hampering our understanding of these predators as potential biocontrol agents.
+In this study, our quantitative results not only show an increasing pest consumption by generalist predators over crop stage (Fig. 3 and 4), but also imply the importance of alternative prey in sustaining predator populations.
 For example, we found high abundance of detritivores (alternative prey) in early season (Appendix S1: Fig. S2), which may have supported predator populations before the establishment of rice herbivores.
-The sustained predator populations could then suppress pests in later season (Chiverton 1987; Settle et al. 1996; Symondson, Sunderland & Greenstone 2002).
+The sustained predator populations could then suppress pests emerging in later season (Chiverton 1987; Settle et al. 1996; Symondson, Sunderland & Greenstone 2002).
 Therefore, we propose that pest management schemes should not consider just the time when pests occur, but rather the whole crop season altogether.

-Effect of farm type on biocontrol efficacys
+Effect of farm type on trophic dynamics